ABCs of Mailing

 Queen bees and their attendants

-queen bees and their attendants (maximum of eight) can only be shipped between April 1st and October 31st by air or surface using the Priority™ service
+Queen bees and their attendants (maximum of eight) can only be shipped between April 1st and October 31st by Priority™ service.

 Human and animal cremated remains are permitted to be mailed provided:

 Prohibitions or restrictions may apply when shipping internationally.
 Customers are responsible for ensuring their mail item is acceptable in the destination country.
-Please refer to the to International Destination Listing for further details.
+Please refer to the International Destination Listing

 As a general rule, most batteries such as AA, AAA, C and D used in consumer electronic products can be accepted for shipping.
 ALL SHIPMENTS OF BATTERIES MUST COMPLY WITH THE FOLLOWING:

-The contents must be shipped in strong outer packaging which can withstand normal conditions of transport.
+- The contents must be shipped in strong and rigid outer packaging which can withstand normal conditions of transport.

 For the most part, lithium cells and batteries used to power electronics such as music storage devices, cameras, cellular devices and laptops would meet the required conditions.
-However, batteries, such as electric bicycle batteries and wheelchair batteries, are NOT acceptable.
+However, lithium powered vehicles, such as hoverboards, self-balancing boards/wheels, electric bicycles and wheelchair batteries, are NOT acceptable.

 To avoid unnecessary delays in delivery of your mail items, follow these addressing guidelines: